Driving Performance App: Love your backseat driver

 A recent six-month trial of MiX Vision conducted in Australia suggests your annoying friend may be far more helpful than you might realize.

 From 44 to 80 in six months

-MiX Vision, the latest in-cab video solution from MiX Telematics, was tested on 20 real fleet operators with some surprising results.
+MiX Vision, the latest in-cab video solution and driving performance app from MiX Telematics, was tested on 20 real fleet operators with some surprising results.

 The solution comprises of up to four in-cab cameras aimed at the interior and exterior of a transport vehicle.
 The cameras were connected to an on-board computer, which, in addition to transmitting video footage, also produced automated driver score cards and made a buzzing alert whenever the vehicle began speeding or took a turn unsafely.

 The good news for backseat drivers across the globe is that continual performance assessment made transport much safer.

 The average percentage of safe driving, as judged by the automated score cards, rose dramatically.
 During the first month, less than half of the driving was considered safe - 44.49% to be exact.
 By the end of the trial, this figure was well above 80%.